pauldcomanici/oia/packages/amiddy/README.md

 ### Via `.amiddy` (Recommended)
 You need to have at project root folder a file named `.amiddy` that contains valid json.
-You just need to create a file with this name, complete [json configuration](#options) and you can start the server.
+Create a file with this name, complete [json configuration](#options) and you can start the server.

 ### Via CLI
-Using `--config` or `-c` arguments you can provide path to the configuration file.
+Using `--config` or `-c` arguments you can provide the path to the configuration file.
 Example: `npm run start-amiddy --config=../path/to/file.json`

 ### Options